transducens/MaTiLDA/README.md

 ## Compile MGIZA++

 If you are going to add the "replace" or "mono" auxiliary tasks, you will need to install MGIZA++ as follows.
 You can skip this section if you are not going to produce synthetic data with these auxiliary tasks.
+Execute these commands inside the MaTiLDA working copy diectory:

 ```
 git clone https://github.com/moses-smt/mgiza.git